ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 - `-fstack-protector`: instrument functions that call alloca() or allocate character arrays of n bytes or more in size .
 The threshold for instrumentation is adjustable via the `--param=ssp-buffer-size=`*`n`* option (default: 8 bytes).
 - `-fstack-protector-all`: instrument all functions.

 The performance overhead is dependent on the number of function’s instrumented and the frequency at which instrumented functions are activated at run-time.
-Enabling `-fstack-protector-strong` is recommended as it provides the best balance between function coverage and performance.
+Enabling `-fstack-protector-strong` is recommended as it provides a good balance between function coverage and performance.
 Projects using older compiler versions can consider `-fstack-protector-all` or `-fstack-protector` with a stricter threshold, e.g. `--param=ssp-buffer-size=4`.

 #### When not to use?